 (4 / 5)

-All things considered, 2019 offers another strong lineup that very well in conversation for the whole year.
-Only 3 films make it to my “Silver Moon in Full Bloom” status, but this is a year stack full of worthy films that all bring something interesting to the table.
-If you look closely into this year’s lineup, you can draw some major underlying, themes that lead the discussion.
-First, SOCIAL SATIRE becomes as relevant as ever, outlined by Parasite winning Palme d’Or that touch on the class inequality in a twisted and smart way.
+All things considered, 2019 offers another strong lineup that stay very well in conversation for the whole year.
+Only 5 films make it to my “Silver Moon in Full Bloom” status, but this is a year stack full of worthy films that all bring something interesting to the table.
+If you look closely into this year’s lineup, you can draw some major underlying themes that lead the discussion.
+First, SOCIAL SATIRE becomes as relevant as ever, outlined by Parasite winning Palme d’Or that touch on the class inequality in a smartly twisted way.
 The Dead Don’t Die opens the Festival with its dry satire on the world that has gone mad, not unlike the real world.
 Bacurau and It Must Be Heaven fall into this spectrum as well with their fresh (and funny) take on social identities.
 Second, POLICE THRILLER roars like a lion this year, with many films, especially French titles Les Miserables, Oh Mercy, using this format to suggest the ongoing tension between the law and the suppressed citizen.
 Neo-noir police genre also is on the rise with The Whistlers and The Wild Goose Lake.
-Third, this is a year where movies about filmmaking, film-within-a-film gain some attraction with the likes of Once upon a Time in Hollywood, Sibyl, Pain & Glory and Frankie.
+Lastly, this is a year where movies about film-making, film-within-a-film gain some attraction with the likes of Once upon a Time in Hollywood, Sibyl, Pain & Glory and Frankie.
 This year also offer wide range of other subject matters, from friendship (Matthias & Maxime), to benefits (The Wild Goose Lake) to friends with benefit (Mektoub Intermezzo).
-Amongst serious social issues, class conflict (Parasite, Bacurau, Sorry We Missed You, Atlantique), Muslim crisis (The Young Ahmed, Les Miserables) and personal crisis (Pain & Glory, A Hidden alife, Frankie) and queer romance (Portrait of a Lady on Fire, Matthias & Maxime) are hot topics.
+Amongst serious social issues, class conflict (Parasite, Bacurau, Sorry We Missed You, Atlantique), Muslim crisis (The Young Ahmed, Les Miserables) and personal crisis (Pain & Glory, A Hidden Life, Frankie) and queer romance (Portrait of a Lady on Fire, Matthias & Maxime) are hot topics.

 Speaking of the depth, which generally means “quality”, this year is one of the richest lineup in years.
 If you look below for my actual list, the average margin between these films are pretty close.
 Except for the bottom 3, the others all prove that they are worthy titles to compete for the prestigious Palme.
 And even then, something like Mektoub still be able to stir up heated discussions.
 Unlike years before where I can list some titles that the Main Competition missed out, this year I’m quite happy in general.
-If I have to nitpicks, then the Directors’ Fortnight titles Zombi Child, The Lighthouse and maybe The Halt could be (not necessary should be) placed in the Main Competition.
+If I have to nitpicks, then the Directors’ Fortnight titles Zombi Child, The Lighthouse and Un Certain Regard’s Beanpole could be (not necessary should be) placed in the Main Competition.

 To add the excitement on top, this year the Jury members (led by Alejandro González Iñárritu) rightly picked Parasite, which is also on top of my own list and many critics’ list (it’s a rare occurrence indeed).
 It marks the first time Korean movie win the Palme d’Or, despite has been one of major force in well over a decade.